-If both devices behave «god knows how» or do not show anything at all, then this is most likely due to the stabilizer.
-Anyone who understands electronics will be able to buy a part using a printed illustration and replace it himself.
-Otherwise, you need to change the printed circuit board (cm. «Disassembly of the instrument panel»).
+If both devices behave "like hell" or do not show anything at all, then it is most likely due to the stabilizer.
+Someone who understands electronics will be able to buy the part using the printed illustration and replace it themselves.
+Otherwise, you need to change the printed circuit board (see "Disassembling the instrument panel").

 Turn on the ignition.

-Connect a voltmeter between the middle and top terminals of the stabilizer (looking at the instrument cluster from the back).
+Connect a voltmeter between the middle and upper contacts of the stabilizer (if you look at the instrument cluster from the back).

 The voltmeter should show 9.75-10.25 V.

-If the voltage value is outside these limits, then the voltage regulator is faulty.
-If there is no voltage at all, the power supply should be checked.
+If the voltage value is outside these limits, then the voltage stabilizer is faulty.
+If there is no voltage at all, you should check the power supply.

-To do this, connect a voltmeter between the middle and bottom contacts of the stabilizer.
+To do this, connect a voltmeter between the middle and lower contacts of the stabilizer.
 If it does not show battery voltage, then you need to look for a break in the wiring.